ebram96/Problem-Solving/README.md

 //It's all about what U BELIEVE

-### ** The code in the repository can be not the best cauz it contains solutions from my earyly days in programming! **
+### ** UVa solutions in the repository can be not the best because it contains solutions from my earyly days in programming! **

-This repository will contain some of my work in competitive programming.
+This repository will contain some of my work in competitive programming / algorithms.

 My profile on any online judge: ebram96